Overv/VulkanTutorial/03_Drawing_a_triangle/00_Setup/02_Validation_layers.md

 Oops, it has already spotted a bug in our program!
 The `VkDebugUtilsMessengerEXT` object needs to be cleaned up with a call to `vkDestroyDebugUtilsMessengerEXT`.
 Similarly to `vkCreateDebugUtilsMessengerEXT` the function needs to be explicitly loaded.
 Note that it is normal for this message to be printed multiple times.
-This happens because multiple validation layers check for for the deletion of the debug messenger.
+This happens because multiple validation layers check for the deletion of the debug messenger.

 Create another proxy function right below `CreateDebugUtilsMessengerEXT`: